c9/templates/ws-android/files/workspace/README.md

 1. Preview -->Preview Running Application (To see your index.html web page)
 1. Click on the file to download to your Android Phone.
-1. Install the .pak on your phone to test the helloWorld App.
-(You may have to set your phone security to allow unknown sources
+1. Install the .apk on your phone to test the Hello World App.

+(You may have to set your phone security to allow unknown sources)

-Settings-->more-->security-->unknown Sources)
+Settings-->More-->Security-->Unknown Sources